Videos show fatal shooting during rampage at the Capitol

 Wednesday’s pro-Trump rampage at the Capitol shocked other countries around the world and led to the resignations of three senior Capitol security officials over the failure to stop the breach.

 Capitol Police Officer Brian Sicknick died Thursday night from injuries suffered during the riot.
-He’s the fifth person to die because of the Capitol siege.
+He’s the fifth person to die because of the Capitol protest and violence.
 Three other people died after “medical emergencies.

 On social media, Babbitt often ranted against President Trump’s frequent targets — illegal immigration, government mandates to contain the coronavirus and, most of all, his critics.